alexander-stolz/limioptic/README.md

 <b>Installation (Linux):</b>

 1. Download the Limioptic 2 folder
+2. Limioptic imports the following libraries.
+Make sure you have these:
+  - python-qt4
+  - (python-vtk)
-2. Install python-qt4 and python-vtk and <a href="http://www.pyqtgraph.org/">PyQtGraph</a> (depends on numpy and scipy)
+  - <a href="http://www.pyqtgraph.org/">PyQtGraph</a> (depends on numpy and scipy)
+  - scipy
+  - pylab

 <b> To start the program, execute "__RUN__LIMIOPTIC_2.py"</b>